-The Iowa Test is no longer
+The Iowa Test is no longer classified as standardized

-results, your child’s teacher crafts appropriate lesson plans to ensure that your child stays
+appropriate lesson plans to ensure that your child stays

 competitive in today’s rigorous academic environment.

 Today, the Iowa Test of Basic Skills, generally known as

 which not only students but schools and entire districts

 are measured.
 The Iowa Test, used in the state of Iowa, is

 one of the oldest and most recognized standardized tests.